DateTime

 static function DateTime.time(Int hour, Int minute, Float second) → DateTime

-function DateTime(Int year, Int month, Int date) → DateTime
+function DateTime(Int year, Int month, Int day) → DateTime

-function DateTime(Int year, Int month, Int date, String timezone) → DateTime
+function DateTime(Int year, Int month, Int day, String timeZone) → DateTime

-function DateTime(Int year, Int month, Int date, DateTime.TimeZone timezone) → DateTime
+function DateTime(Int year, Int month, Int day, DateTime.TimeZone timeZone) → DateTime

-function DateTime(Int year, Int month, Int date, Int hour, Int minute, Float second) → DateTime
+function DateTime(Int year, Int month, Int day, Int hour, Int minute, Float second) → DateTime

-function DateTime(Int year, Int month, Int date, Int hour, Int minute, Float second, String timezone) → DateTime
+function DateTime(Int year, Int month, Int day, Int hour, Int minute, Float second, String timeZone) → DateTime

-function DateTime(Int year, Int month, Int date, Int hour, Int minute, Float second, DateTime.TimeZone timezone) → DateTime
+function DateTime(Int year, Int month, Int day, Int hour, Int minute, Float second, DateTime.TimeZone timeZone) → DateTime

 property Bool isValidread only